Aurangabad Maharashtra, India Travel Guide

 A food-related journey through royal heritage.

-Experience a traditional Maharashtrian Thali, a platter with a variety of small dishes that showcase flavors of the region and food items.
+Experience a traditional Maharashtrian Thali, a platter with a variety of small dishes which feature tastes from the area and ingredients.

 A wholesome and true local meal.

-Be open to sampling new dishes and encountering the local culinary heritage.
-Inquire with locals about their top picks spots.
+Be open to sampling new dishes and experiencing the local food history.
+Ask locals for their favorite spots.

 Indian food can be spicy.
-If you prefer milder flavors, ask for "less spicy" (kam teekha) when ordering.
+If you prefer milder flavors, ask for "less spicy" (kam teekha) when you order.